 Oral allergy syndrome may be diagnosed by a specialist in oral medicine, allergy or dermatology based on the clinical history.

-Blood tests (for specific IgE) and skin prick testing to fresh foods can be helpful in some cases but these tests alone do not diagnose oral allergy syndrome and referral to a specialist clinic is required.
-Commercial extracts are usually not suitable for skin prick testing for oral allergy syndrome because the protein allergens are typically unstable and may be altered during the extraction process.
+Performing blood tests (for specific IgE immune reactions) and skin prick testing to fresh foods can be helpful in some cases but these tests alone do not diagnose oral allergy syndrome and referral to a specialist clinic is required.
+Commercial food extracts are usually not suitable for skin-prick testing for oral allergy syndrome because the protein allergens are typically unstable and may be altered during the extraction process.

 In case of accidental ingestion of the trigger foods, symptoms of oral allergy syndrome usually quickly subside once the food is swallowed or removed from the mouth and usually no treatment is needed.
 Rinsing the mouth with water may help to reduce symptoms.
 If symptoms persist, an antihistamine tablet may be helpful.

-Immunotherapy to pollens may reduce symptoms for a small proportion of patients although this is usually not recommended.
+Immunotherapy to pollens may reduce symptoms for a small proportion of patients, although this treatment is usually not recommended.

 See the DermNet NZ bookstore.